Kazhuu/spc-player/README.md

 ```
 pio run --target monitor
 ```
 This will open serial monitor.
-Arduino code should print `1` on the serial if it's able to reset the APU successfully and `0` when it fails.
+Press `R` to send R character.
+Arduino should respond with `1` if it's able to reset the APU successfully and `0` when it fails.
 In that case check your connections and try again.

 ### Uploading Song With Python